 Leather Cleaning Products

-Note: These products are not endorsed by The Clean Trust, and are provided solely for informational purposes.
+Note: These products are not endorsed by the IICRC, and are provided solely for informational purposes.

 When cleaning finished leather, the main concern is control of both pH and cleaning agent application so the finish is not damaged and natural oils in the leather are not removed.
 High alkaline cleaning solutions can damage leather finishes, as well as the leather itself.
 However, in heavy soiling situations, an alkaline cleaner may be the most effective agent to use.
 Technicians and customers should make decisions about the aggressiveness of the cleaning process to minimize the negative effect cleaning may have on the leather.